MathavanPandi/Power-BI-Dashboards/Mizaj Sales Dashboard/README.md

 2. Open the project in Power BI Desktop.
 3. Explore the data model and visualizations.

-## Data Sources
-The dashboard seamlessly collects and utilizes data from two primary sources:

-1. **Excel/CSV Files:** Targets, Market Share data, and related information are sourced from [Excel/CSV files](https://github.com/pradeep-the-analyst/BI-360/tree/main/Assets/Excel_CSV_Files).

-2. **MySQL Database:** Facts and Dimensions for all departments are retrieved from a [MySQL database](https://github.com/pradeep-the-analyst/BI-360/tree/main/Assets/MySQL_Database).

 ### Prerequisites
 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/)
 - [DAX Studio](https://daxstudio.org/)

 ## How to Contribute
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-## Acknowledgments
-Special thanks to mentors, Hemanand Vadivel and Dhaval Patel.
-This project was part of the Power BI course offered by CodeBasis.

 # Explore, Analyze, Decide! 📊🔍🚀